HicaroD/nvim-cfg-lua/README.md

 ## Tools

 1. FZF as fuzzy finder
-2. Ripgrep for ecursively searches directories for a regex pattern efficiently while respecting my `.gitignore`.
+2. Ripgrep for recursively searches directories for a regex pattern efficiently while respecting my `.gitignore`.
 3. COC for code completion and LSP support.
 4. Treesitter for nice text highlighting.